-

 Name: Andreas von Huene

-Location: Arrowsic, Maine
+Location: Arrowsic, ME

 Favorite Tool: My whole studio

-Favorite Stone: Gouldsboro Pink Granite
+Favorite Stone: Gouldsboro Pink granite

 About the Artist: von Huene grew up among musical instrument makers excited by their work.
 Andreas's own creativity is an adventure across a wide range of projects.
 His imagination is fertilized by the shapes, colors, and textures of stone to be found.
 Thanks to today's tools, stone feels as a facile medium to him and provides for both large gestures and sublime details.
 Working it is a whole mind-and-body experience that challenges and satisfies.